 In the APA 6 guidelines, the trickiest bit about inserting a running head is that the words “Running head:” precede it on the first page it appears—and only on that page.

 This guideline has been simplified in APA 7.
 In APA 7, the same text appears on every page of the manuscript.
 As a result, no label is needed on the first page.

 1. In your paper, double click near the top of the page to open the header.
 The cursor will move into it automatically.
 This action also opens the Header & Footer Tools Tab.

-- On page 1, type “Running head:” (note the colon!) followed by your running head in all caps.
+On page 1, type “Running head:” (note the colon!) followed by your running head in all caps.
 You want the text to be positioned on the left side of the page.
 If the title of your paper was “Editarians Resources as a Pathway to Nirvana,” your running head on the first page would look like this:

 - In the Header & Footer Tools Tab, click Next to jump to the header on page 2.

 - On this page, type the running head in all caps without “Running head:” preceding it, like this: